sqrta/NuQes/README.md

 ```
 The `main` function of Funsearch recieves three inputs. `content` is the skeleton of the program that needs to be evolve.
 The function to be evolved should be decorated with `@funsearch.evolve`. `conf` is the configuration sent to Funsearch.
 The class Config should be configured withh

-- sandbox : define how to evaluate each candidate function evolved by Funsearch
+- sandbox : define how to evaluate each candidate function evolved by Funsearch.
+It should return the score of the candidate function and a boolean variable representing whether the execution is successful.
 - ProgramsDatabaseConfig: configuring the database (e.g. number of islands)
 - prompt_manipulate: define how to manipulate the prompt before sending it to the LLM.
 The input to the function `prompt_manipulate` are two functions sampled from the database.
 - iterations: Funsearch will terminate after reaching the iterations number.